On Your Mark, Get Set, Grow: A Guide To Speedy Vegetables

 Radishes are "super-, superfast" to grow, Schmitt adds.
 "Cherry Belle is about 25 days."

-Sprouting broccoli wins his endorsement as well: 10 days to germinate, at which point a little head starts to grow.
+Sprouting broccoli wins his endorsement as well: It takes 10 days to germinate, at which point a little head starts to grow.
 In about 50 to 60 days — pretty fast for broccoli — the head reaches 2 1/2 to 3 inches across.
 Cut it off and side shoots will emerge to form "copious side shoots" the rest of the summer.

 Faster Than Normal